slowernews/wisdom-tldr/chapters/chapter_3_action.md

 The only successful changes are those coming from within.

 Burocracy prevents low probability events to happen at the expense of making more systems that the other people must comply and that take happiness from them.

+> *"If you want to destroy any nation without war, make adultery or nudity common in the young generation."
+-- Saladin [1137]*

 > *"Revolutions spring not from accident, but from necessity.
 A revolution is a return from the factitious to the real.
 It takes place because it must."
 -- Victor Hugo [1802]*